Large Private Douglas Lake Lodge- 12 acres- Sevierville

 GREAT LODGE FOR LARGE GATHERINGS, FAMILY REUNIONS, RETREATS, CHURCH GROUPS, OR WEDDINGS!

 The Lodge is a family-owned, meticulously maintained cabin.
 It is 20-30 minutes to the attractions in Sevierville/Pigeon Forge.
 It sits tucked quietly in its own private cove off the main channel of Douglas Lake in Sevierville, Tn.
-The massive log house boasts 6400 sq. ft. of comfortable living space, including 8 bedrooms sleeping maximum of 35 people, 5 1/2 baths, a huge kitchen, 2 large living rooms and a large dining room which can seats up to 60 (up to 60 guests allowed for events).
-The large kitchen has everything you would need to cook a Thanksgiving dinner including two gas stoves, two dishwashers and large commercial fridge.
+The massive log house boasts 6400 sq. ft. of comfortable living space, including 8 bedrooms sleeping maximum of 35 people, 6 1/2 baths, a huge kitchen, 2 large living rooms and a large dining room which can seats up to 60 (up to 60 guests allowed for events).
+The large kitchen has everything you would need to cook a Thanksgiving dinner including two gas stoves, two dishwashers and large commercial fridge and large standup freezer.

 The Lodge has a large upper and lower deck with tables, chairs, swings, and hot tub, that wraps around three sides of the house.
 The lower deck leads to the steps going to the lake.
 There is a another large detached deck just above the private boat dock with seating and a picnic table.

 The lodge offers a treasure trove of outdoor actives to enjoy.
 Bring your own boat or rent one at the nearby Marina and enjoy fishing, swimming, and skiing on Douglas Lake.
 There's plenty of parking for vehicles and boats/trailers and there is a private boat dock with swim ladder.
 The point has a gently sloped access to the lake- great for swimming.
 PLEASE READ INFORMATION BELOW DESCRIBING WATER LEVELS.
 DOUGLAS LAKE IS CONTROLLED BY TVA.
 Not on the lake?
 You can stroll along the private walking trails, build a fire in the outdoor beautiful stone fire pit, enjoy a soak in the hot tub, play basketball or cornhole and much more!